ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

 - Point In Time Recovery or On-Demand backups
 - Export to S3, Import from S3
 - Use athena to query the backups, ETL on top of backups
+- Cannot copy DynamoDB on-demand backups to a different account or Region

 ## DynamoDB Capacity Modes
 - **Read Capacity Units (RCU)** and **Write Capacity Units (WCU)**
+- Strongly consistent reads/2 eventually consistent reads = 1 RCU up to 4KB in size, more than 4KB = more RCU
+- 1 WCU per write of 1KB, more than 1KB = more WCU
+- Throttling protects against overuse of capacity units, throughput set per table, can also throttle read requests exceeds for an index
+    - Throttle returns HTTP 400 code and ``ProvisionedThroughputExceededException``
 - Provisioned mode: plan R/W per second ahead of time, pay for RCU and WCU (default)
 - On-Demand mode: no RCU/WCU planning needed, scales to workload, pay per use
     - Great for steep, sudden spikes on DB